Almond Butter Banana Bread

 Easy Substitutions

-- You can use a stand mixer or just a bowl with a spatula for this recipe, either will work.
+- You can use a stand mixer or just a large bowl with a spatula for this recipe, either will work.

 - If you don't have almond butter, try using peanut butter or cashew butter.